isomerpages/pa-cdcvouchers/index.md

         - title: I am a Heartland Merchant
           description: Click here for next steps
           url: /merchants/info/
-      background: /images/Updated_key_visual2.png
+      background: /images/Banner.png
+      variant: center
   - infobar:
-      title: About CDC Vouchers Scheme
+      title: About CDC Vouchers Scheme 2024
-      description: More support for your everyday needs!
-Every Singapore household will receive $500 CDC Vouchers in 2024 to help with the cost of living.
+      description: On top of the $500 CDC Vouchers given on 3 Jan 2024, every Singaporean household will receive additional $300 CDC Vouchers in June 2024 for more support.
       url: /about/
       button: Find out more
   - infopic: